Playing Music for Mental Health - The Therapeutic Power of Instruments

 Why Playing Music Helps Mental Health

-Playing an instrument activates multiple brain regions simultaneously - motor cortex, auditory cortex, visual cortex, and prefrontal cortex.
-This comprehensive brain workout reduces stress hormones, boosts dopamine, and lowers anxiety.
+Playing an instrument activates multiple brain regions simultaneously.
+Motor cortex, auditory cortex, visual cortex, and prefrontal cortex work in coordination - a "full-body workout" for the brain.
+This complex brain activity reduces stress hormones, boosts dopamine secretion, and lowers anxiety.

 Music is especially effective at inducing flow states.
-The combination of appropriate challenge and immediate feedback makes it easy to become fully absorbed, silencing rumination.
+The combination of appropriate challenge and immediate feedback makes it easy to become fully absorbed, silencing rumination and enabling complete focus on the present moment.

 Beginner-Friendly Instruments